 The Starlight Watchmaker tells the story of an android, Hugo, who was abandoned at an elite academy, but who luckily managed to establish himself as a watchmaker and repairer for wealthy students.
 After an arrogant duke, Dorian, comes knocking at his door for help with his broken time-travel watch, it becomes apparent that there is a potential terrorist threat looming.
 Hugo and Dorian find themselves working together, overcoming their differences to track down the culprit before the academy is placed in danger.

-This is an interesting, thought-provoking and enjoyable read.
-It’s set in an unequal society with themes of unemployment, homelessness, privilege and friendship.
-As you might expect being published by Barrington Stoke, it has a ‘super-readable’ format and a dyslexia-friendly layout, typeface and paper stock so that it can be enjoyed by as many readers as possible.
+As you might expect being published by Barrington Stoke, the book has a ‘super-readable’ format and a dyslexia-friendly layout, typeface and paper stock.
 Plus, while it has a teen interest age, it has been edited to a reading age of 8.
-I really enjoyed it as it’s such an imaginative story – very different from anything I’ve read recently – and while the themes create lots of opportunities for discussion, they compliment the storyline rather than dominate it.
-It could thus be enjoyed by a younger, middle grade audience too.
-I see the book working well on 2 levels: in the classroom as a teaching aid, where the themes could be further explored; or simply enjoyed by individual readers (or shared) as an innovative mystery.
+It’s such an imaginative story and very different from anything I’ve read recently.
+The backdrop is one of an unequal society, where the extremes of privilege and disadvantage are starkly highlighted, and while the threads of a class-based system, homelessness and unemployment create lots of opportunities for discussion, they compliment the storyline rather than dominate it.
+It could thus be enjoyed by a younger audience too (I’d say around 9+).
+I think the book would work on 2 levels: in the classroom as a teaching aid, where the themes could be further explored; or simply enjoyed by individual readers (or shared) as an innovative mystery.
 It should definitely appeal to a broader audience than just sci-fi fans and, as always with Barrington Stoke books, it is particularly suitable for struggling, reluctant or dyslexic readers.
-Definitely one to look out for over the holidays…
+Certainly one to look out for over the holidays…

 The Starlight Watchmaker: